Dave-team/Knowledge-base/Mental Models.md

 Pessimism bias - You overestimate the likelihood of negative outcomes.

 In-group bias - You unfairly favor those who belong to your group.

+Sbsence bias - we can't identify what we can't observe.

+Model bias: the assumption that our idea or model is the best.
+Instead, we must remember there is more than one way to get something done and good ideas can come from everywhere

 ## Thinking